 The next section of your options trading plan will be money management.
 This is one of the most crucial and often overlooked components of successful options trading.
 How much are you going to risk per trade?
 What are your weekly or monthly profit targets?
 What are the maximum losses you are comfortable with on a daily, weekly or monthly basis?
 All of these questions need to be answered right in this section.
 A great tip for this money management section is to not worry about monetary goals at first.
 Concentrate on taking and managing the best possible trades and then after some consistency has been established goals can be set.

 Strategies will be the next component of your options trading plan.
 This will be the meat and potatoes of the plan so to speak.
 A thing to consider is to start with relatively a few simple strategies (long calls and puts) and master them before you write in more complex option strategies into your plan.
 You need to describe in as much detail as possible the strategy you intend to use.
 You will probably be making constant changes to this part until you get exactly what you want.

 The last section will be the follow up and review.
 This is when an option trader needs to print out the charts and the option chains and review them.
 Did I follow my written options trading plan like I said I would?
 This needs to be done when the market is closed so all your attention can be on the review.
 You must keep a trading journal and must always acknowledge your winners and more importantly learn from your losing trades.
-Understanding and watching how the options change in regards to time and the underlying is a big bonus that can be also gained by observing past trades.
-This in my opinion is invaluable for progressing as an options trader.
+Understanding and watching how the option prices change in regards to time and the underlying is a big bonus that can be also gained by observing past trades.
+This in my opinion is invaluable for progressing as an option trader.